nusenu/tor-relay-operator-ids-trust-information/README.md

 Example walkthrough:

-For this example walkthrough, the local configuration on the trust information consumer contains a single trust anchor:
+For this example walkthrough, the local configuration on the trust information consumer (`ta.conf`) contains a single trust anchor:
 ```
-example.com:
+example.com:-1
 ```

 A trust information consumer performs these steps: